zakkoo/atkcis/README.md

 # ATK Check-in System

-This is a very simple check-in system.
+ATK CIS is a lightweight check-in system.

-With the web app you can sign up, check-in, check-out and do many more things.
-You can also attach a barcode scanner to the system and let the worker deamon do the heavy lifting of checking the users in and out.
+The web app supports sign-up, check-in, check-out, and more.
+You can also connect a barcode scanner and let the worker daemon handle scanning and check-in/check-out flows.

 ## Development

-To get startet you need following installed on your machine
+To get started, install the following:
-- .net 10
+- .NET 10
-- node 25.2.1
+- Node.js 25.2.1

-1. Download source code
+1. Download the source code
-2. Open terminal and cd to the projects root
+2. Open a terminal and `cd` to the project root
 3. Build the solution
 ```bash
 dotnet restore
 dotnet build